zachchong/tp/docs/UserGuide.md

 Deletes an interview from a contact in the contact book.

-Format: `deleteInterview PERSON_INDEX INTERVIEW_INDEX`
+Format: `deleteInterview i/PERSON_INDEX i/INTERVIEW_INDEX`

 * Deletes the interview at the specified `INTERVIEW_INDEX` from the contact at the specified `PERSON_INDEX`.
 The indices refer to the index numbers shown in the displayed person list and interview list respectively.
 The indices **must be positive integers** 1, 2, 3, …​

 Examples:
-* `deleteInterview 1 2` deletes the 2nd interview from the 1st contact in the contact book.
+* `deleteInterview i/1 i/2` deletes the 2nd interview from the 1st contact in the contact book.

 ### Listing all interviews of a contact : `listInterview`